 How much does STACK cost?

-STACK is free!
-You get access to all of their features and programs for $0 a month, and there are no upsells in the app or locked features.
+STACK is free.
+You get access to all of their features and programs for $0 a month.
 The only thing you’ll need to watch out for is any fees your bank charges to use Interac e-Transfers each month, if that’s how you prefer to load up your prepaid STACK Mastercard.

 Should I use STACK or KOHO?

-At the highest level, STACK does shine for travel and cross-border online shopping because they offer no foreign exchange fees as a free service.
-On the other hand, KOHO offers really great everyday cashback and savings features, so it makes for a great card for everyday use—and if you’re spending more than a few hundred dollars in foreign currencies every month, you’ll likely earn more than their $9 a month fee in true cashback.
+At the highest level, STACK does work well for travel and cross-border online shopping because they offer no foreign exchange fees as a free service.
+KOHO offers really great everyday cashback and savings features, so it makes for a great card for everyday use—and if you’re spending more than a few hundred dollars in foreign currencies every month, you’ll likely earn more than their $9 a month fee in true cashback.

 However, that’s only scratching the surface, and you can read my full KOHO vs. STACK comparison post to get all the nitty-gritty details.